|author||Karen Arutyunov <email@example.com>||2020-12-18 18:48:46 +0300|

 +The example consists of the following files:

-+ XML Schema which describes a library of books.
++ XML Schema which describes "text with links" instance documents.

 + Sample XML instance document.

-+ C++ types that represent the given vocabulary as well as Boost
++ C++ types that represent the given vocabulary as well as a set of

-+ archive insertion and extraction operations.
-These are generated
++ parsing and serialization functions.
+These are generated by XSD

 + Driver for the example.
 It first calls one of the parsing functions